What is a circle?

 Here, point P is the center of the circle.

 A semi-circle is half of a circle, formed by cutting a whole circle along a line segment passing through the center of the circle.
+This line segment is called the diameter of the circle.

 A quarter circle is also called a quadrant.